-The Group has leases over a range of assets including land and buildings, vehicles, machinery and IT equipment.
+The Group has leases over certain assets, including land and buildings and IT software.

 The Group has chosen not to apply AASB 16 to leases of intangible assets.

 Information relating to the leases in place and associated balances and transactions are provided below.